birkheadc/templates/fullStack/nest_next/docs/README.md

 #### serverless-scriptable-plugin
 Allows the execution of arbitrary commands when deploying (does not work with serverless-offline).
 I use this mainly to run a script to seed the database after deploying.

+#### @haftahave/serverless-ses-template
+Allows Simple Email Service templates to be configured automatically by serverless.
+Templates are defined in `backend/serverless/sesEmailTemplates/index.mjs`

 ## Serverless Config
 My serverless configuration has gotten difficult to follow, so I'll explain it here before I forget.